nicolas-van/rust-cross-compile-example/README.md

 A working example of multi targets compilation for Rust using Github Actions.

-It compiles a hello world example in RUST using Github Actions to the following architectures:
+It compiles a hello world example in Rust using Github Actions to the following architectures:

 * Windows x86_64
 * MacOSX x86_64